 An Introduction to Three-Dimensional, Rigid Body Dynamics

-Below are links to a set of PDF files which together provide an introduction to three-dimensional, rigid body dynamics.
-The files are separated into two volumes.
-Volume I provides an introduction to rigid body kinematics.
-The units of Volume II provide an introduction to rigid body kinetics.
-One unit in each volume provides an introduction to modeling in MATLAB/Simulink/SimMechanics® (SimMechanics is now called SimScape Multibody).
+Below are links to a set of PDF files which together are an introduction to three-dimensional, rigid body dynamics.
+Currently, the files are separated into three volumes.
+Volumes I and II are an introduction to three-dimensional rigid body kinematics and dynamics.
+One unit in each of these volumes is an introduction to modeling in MATLAB/Simulink/SimScape Multibody®.
+A third volume is currently being written to provide an introduction to multibody kinematics.

 The PDF files can be opened and read in any PDF viewer/reader application.
 In my experience, some of the viewers work better than others, so you may want to try different viewers to optimize your experience.

-Trademarks: MATLAB, Simulink, and SimMechanics (now called Simscape Multibody) are all registered trademarks of The MathWorks, Inc. The MathWorks does not warrant the accuracy of the examples given in these notes.
+Trademarks: MATLAB, Simulink, and Simscape Multibody are all registered trademarks of The MathWorks, Inc. The MathWorks does not warrant the accuracy of the examples given in these notes.

 Volume I: Kinematics